PertySlick/surgery-podcast-app/sprint-review-2.md

   - [new-footer.inc.html](https://github.com/PertySlick/surgery-podcast-app/blob/master/includes/new-footer.inc.html)
   - [new-header.inc.html](https://github.com/PertySlick/surgery-podcast-app/blob/master/includes/new-header.inc.html)
   - [player.js](https://github.com/PertySlick/surgery-podcast-app/blob/master/js/player.js)
-  - Created/modified by: Tim Roush (@PertySlick)
+  - Created/modified by: Tim Roush (PertySlick)
   - Peer reviewed by: None

 ### Final Review Notes

 The main focus of this sprint was functionality to compliment the visual product produced in the last sprint.
 We encountered many obstacle this time around including:
-  - Team member Marlene Leano (@mleano) had a major health concern that effectively removed her from the sprint.
+  - Team member Marlene Leano (mleano) had a major health concern that effectively removed her from the sprint.
   - We quickly discovered that our sprint plan included team members waiting on others to produce before they could start.
   - Complications regarding determining what exactly the client currently has as far as a web host provider and possible database accessibility.
   - A few technical skill issues that caused delays.